-Everything you need to know about adopting a dog from us you'll find below.
-But if you should find you still have questions, please reach out.
-We're here to help make your adoption experience be a great one.
+Everything you need to know about adopting a dog from us you'll find below but should you still have questions, please reach out.
+We're here to help make your adoption experience a great one.

 - You must be at least 21 years old to adopt